pbdcat/qServer/README.md

 - Context menu cleanup
 - Some tweaks for minimizing telemetry and improving overall responsiveness of the system

+Added features:
+- w11 build 21996 aero theme
+- runasti.exe, a utility to run programs with TrustedInstaller privileges
+- hidi2c driver (required for most modern touchpads to work)

 # Structure
 \make.cmd - the main script that handles basic operatins like mounting/unmounting the image, mounting/unmounting its registry and launching other scripts from the \hlpr\ folder.
 \drop\ - files to be added to an offline image.
 \hlpr\ - scripts that are being called from make.cmd.
-These include basictweaks.cmd (basic registry tweaks), r_sxs.cmd (performs manual component removal), r_dism.cmd (removes packages using DISM) and drop.cmd (copies files from \drop\ to their corresponding destinations and installs the hidi2c driver).
+These include basictweaks.cmd (basic registry tweaks), r_sxs.cmd (performs manual component removal), r_dism.cmd (removes packages using DISM), i_copy.cmd (copies files from \drop\ to their corresponding destinations) and i_dism.cmd (driver/package integration using DISM).

 # Usage
-Drop your Windows Server 2022 Standard (with DE) image into the project folder, rename it to svr2022std.wim and run make.cmd with TrustedInstaller privileges.
+Drop your Windows Server 2022 Standard (with DE) install.wim image into the project folder and run make.cmd with TrustedInstaller privileges.